medhinibr/Vyamir/README.md

 * **Continuous Integration (CI)**:
   * Static analysis: Lint checks are managed automatically via flake8 on every commit to flag syntax errors and code styling anomalies.
-  * Unit Testing: Integration tests are executed using pytest to verify that Flask routes and proxies resolve with correct response structures.
+  * Unit Testing: Integration tests are executed using pytest to verify that Flask routes, dynamic insights, and proxies resolve with correct response structures.
   * Image Validation: GitHub Actions builds the Docker image locally to check for compile-time errors prior to deployment.
 * **Continuous Deployment (CD)**:
   * Automated orchestration: A webhook deploy step triggers Render builds upon successful CI checks, supporting zero-downtime continuous deployment.
 * **Infrastructure as Code (IaC)**:
   * Terraform configuration: Provider and resource declarations are stored in the `/infra` directory to provision the Render web service, Git repository triggers, and production environment variables.
   * Render Blueprints: The environment configuration is declared in `render.yaml` to automate container parameters and deployment rules.
+* **Performance Optimization & Caching**:
+  * Asset Caching Policy: Deployed response header injectors in the Flask layer to enforce Cache-Control rules.
+Static assets (CSS, JS, images, XML sitemaps) are cached globally for 1 year (`public, max-age=31536000, immutable`), while dynamic APIs have cache-prevention headers.
+  * Non-blocking Execution: Bottom script imports are loaded with the `defer` attribute to optimize browser parsing speeds and core web vitals.
 * **Observability & Reliability**:
   * Healthcheck integrations: The web service container uses automated health monitoring.
 A native Python request probe queries `/api/config` inside the container every 30 seconds to confirm availability without relying on heavy external dependencies.
   * Restart Policies: Services are defined with restart-on-failure policies to minimize downtime in the event of system exceptions.